szabgab/rust.code-maven.com/pages/rust-update-2024-12-17.md

 | 2024.06.17 | 116        | 68,126  |  2,926 |
 | 2024.12.17 | 132        | 77,688  |  9,562 |

-In the last 6 month the number of mmers grew by 14%.
+In the last 6 monthes the number of members grew by 14%.
 Thats over 30% annually.

 In the previous 3 month the growth was 4.4% or roughly 20% annually.